TheNel13/ml-bootcamp-data-pipelines/README.md

 # ML Bootcamp – Data Preparation Pipelines

 This project builds two reusable data preparation pipelines using real-world datasets.
 The goal is to practice framing data science questions, defining business metrics, and constructing end-to-end data preparation workflows that output model-ready train, tune, and test datasets.

-Each pipeline is implemented as a sequence of reusable functions (a data prep DAG) rather than a single monolithic script.

 ---

 ## Repository Structure